MrCerealGuy/Stonecraft/doc/Manual.md

 The quarry consumes 10 kEU per block dug, which is quite a lot of energy.
 With most of what is dug being mere stone, it is usually not economically favorable to power a quarry from anything other than solar power.
 In particular, one cannot expect to power a quarry by burning the coal that it digs up.

 Given sufficient power, the quarry digs at a rate of one block per second.
 This is rather tedious to wait for.
-Unfortunately, leaving the quarry unattended normally means that the Minetest server won't keep the machine running: it needs a player nearby.
+Unfortunately, leaving the quarry unattended normally means that the Stonecraft server won't keep the machine running: it needs a player nearby.
 This can be resolved by using a world anchor.
 The digging is still quite slow, and independently of whether a world anchor is used the digging can be speeded up by placing multiple quarry machines with overlapping digging areas.
 Four can be placed to dig identical areas, one on each side of the square cross section.

 ### Forcefield emitter